 - proposal commits any time and effort on behalf of any college employees or students

-- proposal includes use of Allegheny equipment or space (other than individual faculty offices)
+- proposal includes the use of Allegheny equipment or space (other than individual faculty offices)

 - proposal includes funding for equipment